bifravst/e2e-bdd-test-runner-example/README.md

     npx cdk deploy   # deploy the stack to your AWS account npm test         # run the tests

 *Note: AWS CDK follows the AWS SDK way of authenticating.
 See [this guide](https://awslabs.github.io/aws-cdk/getting-started.html#configuring-the-cdk) to learn more.*

 ## Webhook receiver

 The [`Webhook.feature`](./features/Webhook.feature) shows how to use AWS ApiGateway, Lambda and SQS to set up a real test double for a webhook endpoint.
-It enables to test that a component which is supposed to send a webhook is actually sending it.
+It allows to test that a component which is supposed to send a webhook is actually sending it.